acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 ## It's official
 Yes it's an official announcement made through a [Github issue](https://github.com/dotnet/aspnetcore/issues/54599) on the ASP.NET Core repository, which spread some concern amongst the .NET community.

-As described by the author of the announcement, the shipping of the Swachbuckle nuget package as a dependency of ASP.NET Core web API templates will be suspended beginning with .NET 9, The inclusion of the `Swachbuckle` package as a dependency dates back to .NET 5, which provided built-in support for OpenAPI along with a web-based UI to interact with and test an API.
+As described by the author of the announcement, the shipping of the Swachbuckle nuget package as a dependency of ASP.NET Core web API templates will be suspended beginning with .NET 9.

+The inclusion of the `Swachbuckle` package as a dependency dates back to .NET 5, which provided built-in support for OpenAPI along with a web-based UI to interact with and test an API.

 ## Why ?
-The reason why Microsoft decided to ditch the package is the lack of interactivity from the maintainer, although the package repo showed some activity recently :no_mouth:, but there still numerous issues that needed to be addressed, besides there was no official release for .NET 8.
+The reason why Microsoft decided to ditch the package is the lack of interactivity from the maintainer, although the package repo showed some activity recently :no_mouth:, but there still numerous issues that need to be addressed and resolved, besides there was no official release for .NET 8.

-The ASP.NET Core team's plan is to get rid of the dependency on `Swachbuckle.AspNetCore` from the web API template and extend the in-house library `Microsoft.AspNetCore.OpenApi` to provide OpenAPI support.
+The ASP.NET Core team's plan is to get rid of the dependency on `Swachbuckle.AspNetCore` from the web API templates and extend the in-house library `Microsoft.AspNetCore.OpenApi` to provide OpenAPI support.

 That does not mean the `Swachbuckle` package is going anywhere, it can still be used along with other packages such as [NSwag](https://github.com/RicoSuter/NSwag) which allows —in addition to OpenAPI support— client and server generation from an OpenAPI document.